Skip to main content

 How to improve employee engagement

-To do this, we recommend using an employee feedback loop.
-This is comprised of three parts (which we will discuss in detail throughout this article):
+To get started, we recommend using an employee feedback loop.
+This is comprised of three parts (which we’ll discuss in more detail later in this article):

 1. Collect: Design a survey, give it to your people, and collect the data.
-It’s vitally important this survey asks the right questions so it uncovers the information you need.
+Make sure your survey asks the right questions so it uncovers the information you need.

-2. Understand: Analyze the data you receive and deduce the drivers (the forces that will drive the biggest improvements in employee engagement).
+2. Understand: Analyze the data you receive and identify the drivers (the forces that will drive the biggest improvements in employee engagement).

-3. Act: Share the data, make a plan of action, make changes.
-Ensure you show employees that their feedback is being recognized by taking action on the results.
-If they see the organization is listening and taking action, they’ll respond with more and better feedback.
+3. Act: Share the data, make a plan of action, and make changes.
+Show employees that you value their feedback by taking action on the results.
+If they see the organization is listening and taking action, they’ll respond with more and better feedback in the future.

 Engagement survey loop of collecting, understanding, and acting